apache/rocketmq-site/_about/02-contact.md

 ## Issue Tracking

-Apache RocketMQ project uses JIRA for issue tracking.
+Apache RocketMQ project uses Github for issue tracking.

-Issues, bugs, and feature requests should be submitted to the [issue tracking system](https://issues.apache.org/jira/browse/ROCKETMQ) for this project.
+Issues, bugs, and feature requests should be submitted to the [issue tracking system](https://github.com/apache/rocketmq/issues) for this project.

 ## RocketMQ on Stack Overflow